Frequently Asked Questions

 Right now there are several regular activities;

-• Expert fixers are also welcome to attend at other times to repair customer items (arrange this with shop manager)
+Expert fixers are also welcome to attend at other times to repair customers’ items (arrange this with shop manager)

 What gets fixed at QCFF?

-We have some capacity to help with laptops (but only during community fixing sessions, as we do not take them in for repair) but if you are keen to explore your laptop's issues we will endeavour to pair you with a suitable fixer to try and get to the bottom of it
+Laptops - we have some capacity to help with laptops (but only during community fixing sessions, as we do not take them in for repair) but if you are keen to explore your laptop's issues we will endeavour to pair you with a suitable fixer to try and get to the bottom of it.

 What about microwave ovens?